 Well, the majority of issues result from improper watering.
-While mature leaves naturally become brown and drop.
+Meanwhile, mature leaves naturally become brown and drop.
 The browning of young leaves typically occurs due to excessive watering.
 Leaves turning yellow may suggest inadequate watering, while brown leaf tips are indicative of exposure to cold drafts or a low-humidity environment.

 The Issue: Underwatering can also lead to browning.
 Areca palms require consistent moisture to thrive.
 So we need to check the upper soil and keep the soil loose to understand the reason.